timsolig/PKDProject/Diaries/jonas.md

 kaffe :)

 ## 27th February 2021
-1430 - 1500 read old reports provided on studium to get a understanding how the report should be written.
+0,5h read old reports provided on studium to get a understanding how the report should be written.
-1500 - 1530 Drew goal and player picture in a simple painteditor
+0,5h Drew goal and player picture in a simple painteditor

 ## 1th March
-0800-0900 rescaled the goal and player picture so they follow the size of the maze.
+1h rescaled the goal and player picture so they follow the size of the maze.
+7h Working on the report